frankgrimy/gromacs-martini3/README.md

 - Clone this repo and change directory to it.
 - Run `./get-martini3.sh` to configure the Martini 3 environment.
 This will:
-  - Download the Martini 3 force field and will tell GROMACS where to find it.
+  - Download the [Martini 3 force field](https://cgmartini.nl/docs/downloads/force-field-parameters/martini3/particle-definitions.html) and add a custom path for it.
-  - Create a Python virtual environment and install vermouth/martinize2 and mdtraj to provide DSSP functionality.
+  - Create a Python virtual environment and install vermouth/martinize2 and [mdtraj](https://pypi.org/project/mdtraj/) to provide DSSP functionality.

 ## Recommended usage